-I was born in Hackettstown, New Jersey, though I don’t remember the coast.
+The past: I was born in Hackettstown, New Jersey.
+We left before I was old enough to remember the coast.
 My older sister, Kaela, born two years before me in Freiburg, Germany, remembers more.
-She remembers leaving, at least: We moved to Huntsville, Alabama for a brief period, where my sister was born in the humid, mid-August heat, and then drove north to St. Paul, Minnesota.
-There, in the Midwest of the United States, we learned very quickly not to bring up subjects (past, present, or future) that might cause strife at the dinner table.
+She remembers leaving, at least: We then moved to Huntsville, Alabama where my younger sister was born in the humid, mid-August heat.

-Though this was not true with my immediate family – discussions, dissent, and even discord were welcomed as long as tones and topics remained respectable (and even the word “respectable” remained rather broad and undefined).
+This passive (and passive-aggressiveness) state of discourse was not true with my immediate family – discussions, dissent, and discord were welcomed as long as tones and topics remained respectable (the word “respectable” remained broad and undefined).
 I was raised into a family were the idea of talking about something/talking things out was the only way that they would/could actually be addressed.

-My father came from Stuttgart, Germany, the home of Mercedes-Benz, Porsche.
-Also home to Monte Scherbelino, a ruinous monument to the destruction of WWII (the Third Reich).
+My father was born in Stuttgart, Germany.
+This is the home of Mercedes-Benz and Porsche luxury car companies.
+It is also home to Monte Scherbelino, a ruinous monument to the destruction of WWII (the Third Reich).
 Monte Scherbelino, which translates to “Mountain of Shards,” but could more accurately translated as “Mountain of Tears,” is a man-made mountain from the city’s bombed-out ruins.
 A reminder for Germans why it should never happen again, and our responsibility in making sure that it doesn’t.

 A point of reference: If the Twin Cities were bombed the way Stuttgart was, and all of St. Paul was turned to rubble and dust, destroyed.
 This was Stuttgart after WWII.
 The remains are what make up Monte Scherbelino.